 Want to take a mini-break to Dubai but not sure how to maximize this available short period?
-Here is our suggested travel program on how to spend 2 days in Dubai (assuming that you have a full 48 hours in the city).
-It also comes with some cool alternatives, which are especially for those who want to ditch the usual and go off-the-beaten-track.
+Our suggested travel program on how to spend 2 days in Dubai (assuming that you have a full 48 hours in the city).
+It also comes with some cool alternatives, especially for those who want to ditch the usual and go off-the-beaten-track.

 DAY 1 – THE MUST DO’S IN DUBAI